zuzuthelightning/zuzuthelightning/README.md

 - ⋮ ARRhjh if ur not gonna cuds pls dont cover me :c ⸝⸝

-- ⋮ i like adminvirus and twofour :D ⸝⸝
+- ⋮ i like adminvirus, ratsweep and twofour :D ⸝⸝

 - ⋮ prns : He/it . but take a look at my prns page for more better understandment ⸝⸝

+- : i am in ALOOOT of fandoms, so you might js straight up see me everywhere LOLL . @SNIPERVISUAL is me too! ⸝⸝

 # ok bye fatass <3
 <!--